manni8436/HoliDates/README.md

 [Firefox Developer](https://www.mozilla.org/en-GB/firefox/developer/) Tools was used for troubleshooting and trying new visual changes without it affecting the current code.

-[Git](https://git-scm.com/) was used for version control by using the Gitpod terminal to add and commit to Git and push to Githu t
 #### Git

 [Git](https://git-scm.com/) was used for version control by using the Gitpod terminal to add and commit to Git and push to Github.